Artesanos Metepec F.C.

-Artesanos Metepec F.C. is a football club that plays in the Liga Premier.
-It is based in Metepec, Mexico.
+Artesanos Metepec Fútbol Club is a Mexican football club based in Metepec, State of Mexico that competes in the Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football.

 History

 The club was founded in August 2022, with the support of the Metepec City Council and a group of local businessmen to have a team that would represent the town in Mexican professional football.
 The team officially debuted on August 27, 2022, defeating Deportivo Zitácuaro with a score of 3–1.

 Artesanos Metepec finished its first season as the best team in Group VI, getting its pass to the promotion playoffs.
-Successively the team eliminated Fuerza Mazahua, Cruz Azul Lagunas, Progreso F.C. and Faraones de Texcoco, finally, on May 13, 2023, the team was promoted to the Liga Premier de México, achieving its first promotion in its first season of existence.
+Successively the team eliminated Fuerza Mazahua, Cruz Azul Lagunas, Progreso F.C. and Faraones de Texcoco, finally, on May 13, 2023, the team was promoted to the Segunda División de México, achieving its first promotion in its first season of existence.